-Something that happens to a person which may impact his or her Medicaid eligibility, enrollment, share of cost or premium amount, or ability to be contacted or receive mail. receive mail.
+Change in Circumstance Something that happens may impact his or her Menrollment, share of cost amount, or ability to be or receive mail.

 In most cases, a change to decrease or stop benefits or to increase the customer's costs is effective on the first day of a future month.
 There must be at least 10 days before the first day of the future month to allow for the change letter to be sent in advance.